 What is Required of Employees?

-Prior to your scheduled appointment (which the employee must set up online), you will need to set up a separate camera such as a cell phone, tablet, external webcam, camera on a laptop, etc. so that the evaluation specialist can visually see you while you are working at your workstation.
+Unless you have provided pictures and/or video ahead of time, you will need to set up a separate camera such as a cell phone, tablet, external webcam, camera on a laptop, etc. so that the evaluation specialist can visually see you while you are working at your workstation.
+This must take place prior to your scheduled appointment (which the employee must set up online).
 The camera will need to be set up in “profile shot” or “side-view shot” for the specialist to see necessary angles.
 The camera should be separate from the computer you are working on so that you can perform actual work on a computer you would normally use during the workday, while the evaluation specialist observes.
 See below for tips on camera setup.
 The remote evaluation process tries to replicate an in-person evaluation as much as possible.
-See the following website for additional details on the ergonomic evaluation process.
-Office Ergonomic Evaluation Details
+See the following website for additional details on the ergonomic evaluation process Office Ergonomic Evaluation Details

-Tips For Setting Up Your Camera for the Remote Evaluation
+Tips For Setting Up Your Camera (Pictures and/or MS Teams Meeting)

 Example "Profile Shot" or "Side-View Shot"